Mathématique: Chapter 46

 Chapter 46

-It was difficult to remain on the socially acceptable side of dishevelment, and he was fairly certain that the only thing keeping him from being openly questioned by resident librarians was, one—the matched leather of his belt and shoes, and two—his glasses and the forbidding over-the-rim stare he coupled with them.
+It was difficult to remain on the socially acceptable side of dishevelment, and he was fair certain the only things keeping him from being openly questioned by resident librarians were one—the matching leather of his belt and shoes, and two—his glasses and the forbidding over-the-rim stare he coupled with them.

-He felt fair sure he still was managing to look like a professor with a personality disorder rather than a vagrant, but this was going to be hard to maintain past day five of his bizarre exile from the unremembered life he’d left behind.
+He felt fairly sure he was managing to look like a professor with a personality disorder rather than a vagrant, but this would be hard to maintain past day five of his mnemonic exile if circumstances didn’t change.

-The slide of a found pencil over liberated printer paper and the spread of trigonometry that was unfolding as the minutes passed felt simultaneously familiar and revelatory.
-He looked at the clock.
-He then looked laterally at the unenterprising child, whose math homework he was doing.
+The slide of a found pencil over liberated printer paper and the unfolding spread of secondary school trigonometry felt simultaneously familiar and revelatory.
+He glanced at the clock, then at the child whose math homework he was completing.

-The thirteen year old was deeply engrossed in some meaningless waste of time that seemed to involve staring intently at his phone.
-Rush wasn’t inclined to complain though, as he’d been promised twelve dollars in return for Timothy enjoying the dubious pleasure of not completing the math homework his parents were paying a tutor to assign him over the summer holidays.
+The thirteen year-old was staring into his phone, no doubt deeply engrossed in a meaningless waste of time.
+Rush wasn’t inclined to complain though, as he’d been promised twelve dollars in return for Timothy enjoying the dubious pleasure of not finishing the math homework his parents had paid a tutor to assign him over the summer holidays.

-Rush shook his head before turning back to continue the smooth trail of graphite across the surface of the paper in front of him, soothing the anxious rhythms of his thoughts, until—
+Rush turned back to the smooth trail of graphite across the surface of the paper, basic mathematical exercises soothing the anxious rhythms of his thoughts, until—

 “Hey,” someone whispered.
 “Creeper.
 That’s my trigonometry you’re poaching.”

-“I believe,” Rush said, with as much coolness as he could drape over a painful effort to enunciate clearly, “tha’ this is Timothy’s trigonometry, and he can do with it whatever he likes.”
+“I believe,” Rush said, with as much coolness as he could drape over a painful effort to enunciate, “that this is Timothy’s trigonometry, an’ he can do with it what he likes.”

-They glanced in tandem at Timothy, who, having realized that something unlikely beneficial to himself was in the offing, had slouched slightly lower in his seat and was now studying a distant shelf of library books with a calculated nonchalance.
+They glanced in tandem at Timothy, who, having realized something unlikely beneficial to himself was in the offing, had slouched lower in his seat and was studying a distant bookshelf with calculated nonchalance.

 “You look familiar,” the young man said.
 “What’s your name?”